HarikaAltada/FoodCourt--Ecommerce-website/foodcourt ecommerce website/README.md

 # Foodcourt - An eCommerce Website
-Foodcourtis a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.
+Foodcourt is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.

 ## Demo